-The firm also pledges certain financial instruments owned in connection with repurchase agreements, securities loaned transactions and other secured financings in connection with other secured financings to counterparties who may or may not have the right to deliver or repledge them.
+The firm also pledges certain financial instruments owned in connection with repurchase agreements, securities loaned transactions and other secured financings to counterparties who may or may not have the right to deliver or repledge them.

 The table below presents financial instruments at fair value received as collateral that were available to be delivered or repledged and were delivered or repledged.